mmacz/aoc/README.md

 - `2024/`
 - etc.

 Within each year, you'll find one directory per day, typically named `dayXX`, containing the source code and input files for that day's puzzle.
-Inputs are not provided becaise of legal reasons.
+Inputs are not provided because of legal reasons.

 ## 🚀 Running Solutions